aaronmsimon/unity-kings-of-the-beach/README.md

 ### Notes/Next Steps:
 - get side based on team
-- switch sides on 7 points
-- start positioning
-- athlete #2
-- AI: see first 3 in AI
+- AI: see first 1 in AI
 - AI: if both of us contact same ball (first hit), last contact will override, but count increases so will hit across

 ### Basic Updates to do (dynamic list)
 #### Athlete
-- also need to implement other locations like offensive and defensive (which are placeholders for now in the AI state machine, though this should also have a default for the player so consider adding to the Athlete script)
+- smooth movement if angled towards net
 - (future) Add Serve Power to SkillsSO, use value in duration
-- smooth movement if angled towards net

 #### AI
 - don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]
-- check all movement from each state [when ai hits to opposing side, keeps moving in last direction; needs to change state when possession change] - still some movement that needs to be zeroed out on state change
-- figure out why both AIs chase serve sometimes [correctly knows it's not their ball, but transitions to offense state and then chases]
 - AI Serve to location with random speed based on skill, chance to also go out
-- Offense and DigReady states are moving the same way, practically -> DRY
 - spike dir based on tactic

 #### Ball